-- 8.1 If a Party or its designated agency makes a payment to any of its investors under a guarantee or a contract of insurance it has entered into in respect of an investment, the other Party shall recognize the validity of the subrogation in favour of such Party or agency thereof to any right or title held by the investor. - 8.2 A Party or its designated agency thereof which is subrogated to the rights of an investor in accordance with paragraph 1 of this Article shall be entitled in all circumstances to the same rights as those of the investor in respect of the investment.
+- 9.1 If a Party or its designated agency makes a payment to any of its investors under an indemnity, guarantee, or contract of insurance given in respect of an investment, the other Party shall recognize the validity of the subrogation in favour of such Party or agency thereof to any right or title held by the investor. - 9.2 A Party or its designated agency thereof which is subrogated to the rights of an investor in accordance with paragraph 1 of this Article shall be entitled in all circumstances to the same rights as those of the investor in respect of the investment.
 Such rights may be exercised by the Party or its designated agency thereof, or by the investor if the Party or any agency thereof so authorizes.
+The rights to subrogation must not exceed the initial rights of the investor.

-Article 9 Entry and Sojourn of Personnel
+Article 10 Entry and Sojourn of Personnel

-- 9.1 Subject to its law relating to the entry and sojourn of non-citizens and on the basis of reciprocity, each Party shall permit natural persons of the other Party employed by the investor or the locally established enterprise to enter and remain in its territory for the purpose of engaging in activities connected with the investment. - 9.2 For the purposes of this Article, "natural person of the other Party" means a natural person who resides in the territory of that Party or elsewhere, and who under the law of that other Party: - (i) is a national of that other Party; or
+Subject to its laws relating to the entry and sojourn of non-citizens and on the basis of reciprocity, each Party shall permit natural persons of the other Party employed by the investor or the locally established enterprise with the participation of the investors of the other Party to enter and remain in its territory for the purpose of engaging in activities connected with the investment.